EvoNetHIV/EvoNetHIV/README.md

+#### Note: For summary of this vaccination branch, see notes directory

 # EvoNetHIV

 This is the current development version of EvoNetHIV, an R package for modeling HIV epidemics and viral evolution in sexual networks.